 By mid-afternoon, the heat picking up, we went for the shade in the Hendricks Park Rhododendron Garden, 12-acres of rhodies of all sorts, plus wildflowers and stately trees such as white oak, western maple, and Doug-fir.
 By July, the rhododendrons are long past flowering—April is the best time—but there’s still plenty of shade and people watching.
 We drove by nearby Pre Rock, a memorial left for Steve Prefontaine on a small basalt outcrop.

-And though my wife says I never try anything different, I can’t leave Eugene without going to the 5th Street Beanery.
+And though my wife says I never try anything different, I can’t leave Eugene without going to the Allann Brothers Beanery on 5th Avenue.
 Housed in an old brick building once used for chickens, it has character; and anyway, I love their mocha with Mexican chocolate.
 It keeps me awake for the drive home.